nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 ### Substitutions

-To this point, template strings may look like a fancier way of defining normal JavaScript strings.
-The real difference is with template string substitutions.
-Substitutions allow you to embed any valid JavaScript expression inside of a template string and have the result be output as part of the string.
+To this point, template literals may look like a fancier way of defining normal JavaScript strings.
+The real difference is with template literal substitutions.
+Substitutions allow you to embed any valid JavaScript expression inside of a template literal and have the result be output as part of the string.

 Substitutions are delimited by an opening `${` and a closing `}`, within which you can use any JavaScript expression.
 At its simplest, substitutions let you embed local variables directly into the result string, like this: